Icheler/TU_Many_Bots/README.md

   The distance of the object is thus predicted from taking the scans which relate to the bounding box.

+#### Target Distance Detector

+As an interface

+  This node processes the information from the perception module and makes predictions about the location of detected objects.
+However, to keep the perception pipeline as a detachable module it also provides an opportunity to simulate (mock) the camera module.
+  Regardless, the following is published:

+As a mock

+  Taking properties from the camera itself, as well as the known robot positions it is estimated whether the camera "would" otherwise be able to detect the object.
+  In this case, we publish the information which that robot would be expected to see. ie, if it rotates out of the line of sight of the target, publishing stops.

+As an estimator

+  Using the information from the bounding box, and the known information about the robot itself, form an estimation of the location of the spotted target.Using this position estimate, as well as velocity input, to determine bearing.

 #### Pose Resolver
 This node acts as in interface for the following and guiding routines.